How do Free Apps Make Money?

 You’ve got to find a way to hook the user and keep them coming back for more.

+For example, gaming apps do a great job of enticing users to purchase upgrades that improve their gameplay.
+Very few games are paid apps.
 So someone can download and play the game for free, but can’t unlock certain maps or game functions without spending money.

 Coin or token systems are a great way to achieve this and get users to spend more per purchase.